CHINA: Solar Eclipses in History and Mythology

 Ancient eclipse records made in China and Babylonia are believed to be over 4,000 years ago.

-Beginning as far back as 2400 B.C., and especially during the Shang dynasty (1600 B.C. to 1046 B.C.)—a thousand years before the Chinese began to use paper—oracle bones were commonly used for divination.
+Beginning as far back as 2400 BC, and especially during the Shang dynasty (1600 BC to 1046 BC)—a thousand years before the Chinese began to use paper—oracle bones were commonly used for divination.

-Questions were posed, and animal bones or shells were then heated until they cracked into patterns that expert diviners were believed to “read.”
+Questions were posed, and animal bones or shells were then heated until they cracked into patterns which expert diviners were believed to “read.”
 The bones or shells were then inscribed with the interpretations and predictions.

 Many astronomy-related inscriptions survive in these objects, but they are often cryptic and difficult to comprehend, sometimes lacking even the dates of the eclipses to which they refer.

-“Because of the nature of the subject matter, oracle bones are not necessarily meant to be literal descriptions,”
+“Because of the nature of the subject matter, oracle bones are not necessarily meant to be literal descriptions,” Odenwald explained.

 Accuracy aside, the bones are the earliest known evidence of an interest in tracking eclipses.